Women’s basketball has exploded, yet fans are still underserved.

 4 weeks

-What women’s sports fans say…
+What women’s basketball fans are saying

 Dedicated platform for women’s sports fans